Mehar-tech/Book_Note/README.md

+Step I did in this project

-step 1: create a new repo in git hub step 2: staged changes in local step 3: committed changes with message step 4: pushed changes by upstream the main branch
+step 1: create a new repo in git hub step 2: staged changes in local step 3: committed changes with message step 4: pushed changes by upstream the master branch
+step 5: created two branches from master those are subBranch1 and SubBranch2 step 6: Added a commented line in app.tsx file in subBranch1 step 7: Added a another commented line in app.tsx file in subBranch2 step 8: Merged subBranch1 with master step 9: Merged subBranch2 with master (got conflicts in app.tsx file) step 10: Resolved the conflicts, staged, commited pushed in master

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).